tricorder-observability/Starship/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature or an idea for this project
 title: ''
 labels: feature request, needs-triage
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**What's the motivation?
+Is it related to a problem?
+Please describe the background and rationale.**
-A clear and concise description of what the problem is.
+A clear and concise description of motivation, and what is the problem solved.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

-**Are you on Kubernetes, if so, what version**
-Yes/No

-**Kernel version**
-4.xx/5.xx/6.xx

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+**Additional context, for example, Kubernetes versions, Kernel versions etc.**
 Add any other context or screenshots about the feature request here.